LansburyCH/eos-expression-aware-proxy/README.md

  - input initial shape/expression coefficients
  - whether to fix shape/expression coefficients during fitting
- - output various information (depth buffer, normal buffer, etc.) that may be useful for further processing
+ - output various information (depth map, normal map, etc.) that may be useful for further processing

 Note: This repo is not kept in pace with changes in [eos](https://github.com/patrikhuber/eos).